ResearchComputing/Documentation/docs/compute/modules.md

 Modules in a job script can be loaded after your `#SBATCH` directives and before your actual executable is called.
-A sample job script that loads Python into the environment is provided below:
+A sample job script that loads Anaconda into the environment is provided below:

 ```bash
 #!bin/bash